LeatherE/CAD2020/Readme.md

 Encoder:

-use "g++ main.cpp parser.cpp encoder.cpp" to compile
+use "g++ main.cpp parser.cpp encoder.cpp miter.cpp" to compile

-use "./a.out < XXX.v > encode.v" to excute encoder
+use "./a.out golden_circuit revised_circuit > miter.v" to excute

-Miter:

-use "g++ miter.cpp" to compile

-use "cat encode_g.v encode_r.v > tmp.v" to connect two files

-"./a.out < tmp.v > miter.v" to add miter